 - Autoantigens are a special type of endogenous antigens.
 They are mistakenly identified by the immune cells as nonself and therefore are acted upon by the immune system.
 These antigens are normally produced by the cells of the body.
 However, certain factors (e.g. environmental or genetic) caused the immune cell to identify them as foreign and therefore attack the cell.
 This is what occurs in autoimmune diseases.
 Examples of autoantigens are nucleoproteins, nucleic acids.
 (Microbiologyinfo.com, 2015)

 Antigens may also be classified based on their immune response.
 As already cited earlier, an immunogen (typically a protein or a polysaccharide) is an antigen that can elicit an immune response by itself, meaning it can trigger a lymphocyte to act against it.
 In contrast, an antigen that cannot elicit an immune response on its own is referred to as a hapten.
-It needs another substance, a carrier molecule like albumin or globulin, before it can trigger an immune response.
+It needs another substance — a carrier molecule such as albumin or globulin for instance — before it can trigger an immune response.
 Compared with an immunogen (with a molecular weight of more than 10,000), hapten has a lower molecular weight (less than 10,000).
-Tolerogen is an antigen that instead of inducing an immune response it suppresses it, thereby causing immune tolerance.
+Tolerogen is an antigen that instead of inducing an immune response it suppresses, thereby causing immune tolerance.
 It binds to the antigen receptor of the lymphocytes to suppress them.

 The antigen may be detected by the body through exposure to a B-cell receptor (BCR) in humoral immunity or to a T-cell receptor (TCR) in cellular immunity.
 These cell receptors are highly antigen-specific.
 BCRs are responsible for detecting extracellular or free antigens whereas TCRs are responsible for detecting intracellular antigens.